withaarzoo/Full-Stack-Personal-Portfolio-Website/README.md

 2. Open the index.html file in your browser to view the website
 3. To make changes, edit the files in the `css`, `js`, and `img` folders.
 If you want to change the content of the website, you can edit the `index.html` file.

+## Full Source Code
+The source code for this website is available for download at [codewithaarzoo.tk](https://codewithaarzoo.tk/).
+Feel free to use it as a starting point for your own personal portfolio website, or to learn more about implementing similar features.

 ## Working message submission through PHP and Gmail
 - The contact form uses PHP to handle the form submission and send the message to an email address using Gmail SMTP.
 - There is a `message.php` file in the root of the project, which you can use to configure the SMTP settings for your email account.